Family tree of George Lazenby

 More information

-George Robert Lazenby (; born 5 September 1939) is an Australian actor.
-He was the second actor to portray fictional British secret agent James Bond in the Eon Productions film series, playing the character in On Her Majesty's Secret Service (1969).
-Having appeared in only one film, Lazenby's tenure as Bond is the shortest among the actors in the series.
+George Robert Lazenby (; born 5 September 1939) is an Australian retired actor.
+He was the second actor to portray the fictional British secret agent James Bond in the Eon Productions film series, playing the character in On Her Majesty's Secret Service (1969).
+Since he appeared in only one film, Lazenby's tenure as Bond is the shortest among the actors in the series.

-Beginning his professional career as a model, Lazenby had only acted in commercials when he was cast to replace original Bond actor Sean Connery.
-He declined to return in subsequent Bond films and instead pursued roles in films throughout the 1970s that included Universal Soldier (1971), Who Saw Her Die?
-(1972), The Shrine of Ultimate Bliss (1974), The Man from Hong Kong (1975) and The Kentucky Fried Movie (1977).
-After his career stalled during this period, he moved into business and invested in real estate.
+Lazenby began his professional career as a model and had only acted in commercials when he was cast to replace the original Bond actor, Sean Connery.
+He declined to return for subsequent Bond films and instead pursued roles in Universal Soldier (1971), Who Saw Her Die?
+(1972), The Shrine of Ultimate Bliss (1974), The Man from Hong Kong (1975), and The Kentucky Fried Movie (1977).
+After his career stalled in the late 1970s, he moved into business and invested in real estate.

-Beginning his professional career as a model, Lazenby had only acted in commercials when he was cast to replace original Bond actor Sean Connery.
-He declined to return in subsequent Bond films and instead pursued roles in films throughout the 1970s that included Universal Soldier (1971), Who Saw Her Die?
-(1972), The Shrine of Ultimate Bliss (1974), The Man from Hong Kong (1975) and The Kentucky Fried Movie (1977).
-After his career stalled during this period, he moved into business and invested in real estate.
+Lazenby began his professional career as a model and had only acted in commercials when he was cast to replace the original Bond actor, Sean Connery.
+He declined to return for subsequent Bond films and instead pursued roles in Universal Soldier (1971), Who Saw Her Die?
+(1972), The Shrine of Ultimate Bliss (1974), The Man from Hong Kong (1975), and The Kentucky Fried Movie (1977).
+After his career stalled in the late 1970s, he moved into business and invested in real estate.

-Lazenby later appeared in roles that parodied the James Bond character.
+Lazenby later appeared in roles that parodied James Bond.
 In 2017, a Hulu docudrama film, Becoming Bond, featured Lazenby recounting his life story and portrayal of Bond.

 Early life